forta-network/hardhat-forta/README.md

 # Hardhat Forta plugin

 This is a Hardhat plugin that exposes access to the Forta CLI through hardhat, allowing forta agent project management.
-More features to come!
+It also features a tool to generate agent projects based on [forta-agent-templates](https://github.com/arbitraryexecution/forta-agent-templates) templates.

 ## Installation